thebigcrunch/TheBigDocs/FORMULAS_IN_JAVASCRIPT.md

 ### Changing Cell Properties

 You can also change the cell content properties of the cell in your code.
-The properties are the cells styling attributes seen in the right-hand side slider, for example `font-:
+The properties are the cells styling attributes seen in the right-hand side slider, for example `font-style`:

 <img src="https://user-images.githubusercontent.com/3023731/40693313-17709310-63fa-11e8-8356-417a11b0b5c2.png" style="width:300px"/>